meanie/angular-modal/README.md

   //Return true or nothing at all to allow the modal to be closed. return true;

+  //Return a promise to allow the modal to be closed after it resolves. return $q.resolve();

+  //Return a promise that rejects to prevent the modal from closing. return $q.reject('Something went wrong');

   //Return anything else to prevent closing the modal.
   //The value you return will be used as the reject reason for the